peerajak/Checkpoint24_1o2_Jenkins_Ros1/README.md

 ![alt text](Jenkins_website_07_00.png)

 If you happen to get to the dashbord image without installing procedures before, just do the next step.

+###  Create an empty Jenkins pipeline for automating the test process
+- follow Section24, Unit 10.8 until the end.

 ## Build and run dockers manually